jacquelynfambrough/jackie-project-00/README.md

 This game was created using the following technologies:

--HTML
+- HTML
--CSS
+- CSS
--Javascript
+- Javascript
--jQuery
+- jQuery
--Bootstrap.
+- Bootstrap.

 #Existing Features

--Themed after Broad City with CSS
+- Themed after Broad City with CSS
--IT ACTUALLY WORKS!
+- IT ACTUALLY WORKS!
 With aid of multiple callbacks and event listeners, players ⋅⋅1.
 Use separate keys to move their characters.
-..1.
+ ⋅⋅1.
 Can see a winner display in the form of an alert at the end of a game.
-..1.
+ ⋅⋅1.
 Reset the game.

 ###Changes I'd Like to Implement

--Adding OOP/Handlebars
+- Adding OOP/Handlebars
--If possible, I'd like to make the page responsive.
+- If possible, I'd like to make the page responsive.
--Fix glitches that I've caught and others that I wasn't aware of.
+- Fix glitches that I've caught and others that I wasn't aware of.
--Make the layout cleaner.
+- Make the layout cleaner.
 It's a little busy for my taste, but I also wasn't incredibly satisfied with my options.